trg404/CPBook/supplyChainManagement.md

 # Supply Chain Management

+## Logistics

+managing the movement of materials, components and information from point to point in the supply chain.

+- Reverse Logistics
+  - The process of returning defective products to the manufacturer for repair or replacement, and/or efforts to reuse and recycle materials
+- Third Party Logistics
+  - when a company uses a 3rd party to outsource their distribution, wharehousing and fullfillment services

 ## types of integration
 - Veritcle integration
   - A company owning many steps in their supply chain.